sheabunge/code-snippets-tags/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixes for Code Snippets 1.8
+* Make sure plugin cannot be loaded with an older version of Code Snippets

 = 1.1 =
 * Tags are now stored in database as comma-separated values - no more serialized arrays!
 * Improved database table creation process (now requires Code Snippets 1.7.1)